 Examines cultural pluralism in the classroom: multicultural education, diversity and teaching, bilingual education, racism, tracking, and teacher preparation.
 ESOL stand alone course.

-Focuses on the history and aesthetics of film and its relationship to literature.
+Focuses on literary works by women writers.
+Authors, genres, and historical periods vary.
 Suitable for nonmajors.
 Prerequisite: ENG 140 or equivalent.

 ENG 300B Expository Writing: Informal Essay